This form is continually reviewed as part of the COVID-19 Data Prioritization Group.

 11. Proprietary Rights in the Data

-11.1 Nothing in this Agreement shall affect the ownership of any Background Intellectual Property owned by either Party.
+11.1 Nothing in this Agreement shall affect the ownership of any Background Intellectual Property owned by any Party.

-11.2 The Requestor acknowledges and agrees that nothing in this Agreement grants or shall be deemed to grant to the Requestor any right, title, or interest whatsoever (including any Intellectual Property right whatsoever) in or to the Requested Data or any part thereof, except the limited right to use the Requested Data for the Purpose and performance of its obligations under, and in accordance with, the Agreement.
+11.2 The Parties acknowledge and agree that nothing in this Agreement grants or shall be deemed to grant any right, title, or interest whatsoever (including any Intellectual Property rights whatsoever) in or to the Requested Data or any part thereof, except the limited right to use the Requested Data for the Purpose and performance of its obligations under, and in accordance with, the Agreement.

 12. Term and Termination

 12.1 This Contract shall commence on the Effective Date and shall continue until the Requestor has ceased:

 (a) to use the Requested Data for the Purpose; and

 (b) to have any of the Requested Data in possession or control.